onlinecity/gatewayapi-docs/docs/rest.rst

 .. _email:

-Sending emails (beta)
+Sending emails
 ---------------------
 You can send emails through gatewayapi using our email endpoint.
-This endpoint is in private beta, contact sales@gatewayapi.com to request access to the beta.
+Contact sales@gatewayapi.com to request access.

 If you need SPF on your domain, you will need to include the following in your DNS SPF record: ``include:_spf.gatewayapi.com``